subversive-eu/hugo-subversive/README.md

 This repository is an exampleSite for [hugo-subversive](https://github.com/subversive-eu/hugo-subversive)

-Take the time to learn about the organization of the pages.
+Take the time to learn about pages organization.

 [Demo-Live](https://subversive-eu.github.io/hugo-subversive/)